 Can you do pyrography on bamboo?

-Bamboo is another popular material for pyrographic projects.
-Bamboo burns slower than wood and is less likely to warp.
-You burn onto bamboo using the same techniques as you would use for burning wood.
+Yes, you can do pyrography on bamboo.
+Bamboo is a great material for pyrographic projects as it burns slower than wood and is less likely to warp.
+You can use the same techniques for burning onto bamboo as you would for wood.